Azure/azure-sdk-for-java/sdk/vision/azure-ai-vision-imageanalysis/src/samples/README.md

   ```
   mvn clean dependency:copy-dependencies
   ```
-  you should see a `target\dependency` folder created, containing all dependent `.jar` files.
+  you should see a `target/dependency` folder created, containing all dependent `.jar` files.

 * To compile a sample, for example, `SampleAnalyzeAllImageFile.java`, type:
   ```
-  javac SampleAnalyzeAllImageFile.java -cp target\dependency\*
+  javac SampleAnalyzeAllImageFile.java -cp target/dependency/*
   ```
   you should see the resulting `.class` file, for example `SampleAnalyzeAllImageFile.class`.